-- Athletics: 74 programs offered at middle and high schools - #BrowardCODES: First district to partner with national Code.org initiative - Broward Technical Colleges: Students at our Technical Colleges Atlantic, McFatter, and Sheridan led the state of Florida in total certifications earned for a seventh consecutive year - Broward Virtual School: A pioneer in virtual learning, celebrating 20+ years of e-Learning leadership - Cambridge International: BCPS named District of the Year by Cambridge International twice in four years (2017/18 and 2020/21) for high academic achievements among students in Cambridge programs - Chess: Largest school district to offer scholastic chess to all second grade students; all K 12 students have access to Chess4Life, an interactive online chess platform - Computer Science: Courses, curriculum and activities at every school - CTACE: BCPS provides 75+ Career Technical Education paths across high and middle schools, technical colleges, and alternative education centers, preparing students for high-paying jobs - Debate: Largest in the nation, with more than 15,000 students actively competing - Dual Language: Offered at 41 schools - Foreign Exchange: For BCPS and international students between ages 15 18 - Innovative and Magnet Programs: Total: 188 magnet and innovative programs - JROTC: Largest program in the nation - Top High Schools: Ten BCPS High Schools ranked in the top 10% of high schools in the nation by US News and World Report for 2022
+- Athletics: 74 programs offered at middle and high schools - #BrowardCODES: First district in the nation to partner with national Code.org. - Broward Technical Colleges: Students at our Technical Colleges Atlantic, McFatter, and Sheridan led the state of Florida in total certifications earned for a seventh consecutive year - Broward Virtual School: A pioneer in virtual learning, celebrating 20+ years of e-Learning leadership - Cambridge International: BCPS named District of the Year by Cambridge International twice in four years (2017/18 and 2020/21) for high academic achievements among students in Cambridge programs - Chess: Largest school district to offer scholastic chess to all second grade students; all K 12 students have access to Chess4Life, an interactive online chess platform - Computer Science: Courses, curriculum and activities at every school - CTACE: BCPS offers over 75 different Career Technical Education pathways at high schools, middle schools, technical colleges, and alternative education centers.
+The programs prepare students for high-wage careers - Debate: Largest in the nation, with more than 15,000 students actively competing - Dual Language: Offered at 41 schools - Foreign Exchange: For BCPS and international students between ages 15 18 - Innovative and Magnet Programs: Total: 188 magnet and innovative programs - JROTC: Largest program in the nation - Top High Schools: Thirteen BCPS High Schools were ranked in the top 25% of high schools in the nation by US News and World Report for 2024, and seven schools were ranked in the top 10% of high schools in Florida.

-2023/24 SCHOOL CALENDAR
+2024/25 SCHOOL CALENDAR